 Laura Video 7 Sad, Scared 6-Year-Old Part 52 Minutes

 Laura was ready to work with the second part that gets triggered when clients do not progress as expected—a part that believes, ‘I’ll never be good enough.’
 (See video 5.)
 When SJ invites the part forward, a scared, sad 6-year-old part shows up.
 The part recalls her father used to yell and whip her whenever she made mistakes.
 SJ and the Resources provide lots of attuned empathy and validation.
 SJ clears up lots misunderstandings about how children should be treated when they make mistakes.
 After orienting the part to the present and explaining the illusion of significance, the part feels much better.
 She’s invited to settle in to the Mountain Retreat.
 Then SJ invites Laura to envision working with clients who don’t progress as expected.
 It’s no longer triggering—no longer evoke the negative belief.
-(This video is NOT shown in the 10-hour webinar.)
+Some of this video is shown in the 16-hour on-demand webinar.

 Laura Video Bundle #1 7 Videos 8 1/2 hours

 All seven videos, including those shown in the 10-hour webinar.

 Laura Video Bundle #2 6 Videos 7 hours